Faculty Funding

 Projects funded to date

-We are accepting proposals for the 2023-24 Rapid Response Funding Program for projects beginning July 1, 2023.
-Award maximum is $7,500 and applications are accepted until May 31, 2024.
+We are accepting proposals for the 2024-25 Rapid Response Funding Program.
 Approved projects can begin as little as three (3) weeks from proposal submission date and MUST begin within eight (8) weeks of proposal submission date.
+Please read the full Request for Proposals for proposal procedures and materials, eligibility and restrictions.

 Preliminary results from prior awards